 - Drink plenty of fluids.
 Give the teen regular sips of water.
-Provide liquid food like meat and vegetable broth that are easy to swallow and packed with nourishment.
+Provide liquid food like meat and vegetable broth that are easy to swallow and packed with nutrients.

 - You can give the teen over-the-counter fever medicine like acetaminophen (paracetamol) to reduce the fever and discomfort.
 Avoid giving antibiotics as they are not effective against viruses.
 Moreover, antibiotic ampicillin can cause a rash.

-The symptoms of mono usually subside in two to four weeks.
+The symptoms of mono might subside in two to four weeks.
 However, the infection may sometimes last for four to six months, and lethargy may continue even after the disease is gone.
-Therefore, make sure the teen is taking adequate rest and care even after the symptoms are gone because the Epstein-Barr virus can cause severe complications when left unchecked.
+Therefore, make sure the teen is getting adequate rest and care even after the symptoms are gone, because the Epstein-Barr virus can cause additional complications when left unchecked (2).

 What Are The Complications Of Mono In Teens?

-Mononucleosis, if left untreated, can lead to these complications in extreme cases (4):
+Mononucleosis, if left untreated, could lead to these complications, but in extreme cases (3):

 - Ruptured spleen: It is most likely to occur when the teen does not get rest and indulges in physical activities.
 A severely swollen spleen can burst even by a minor impact caused during sports and other exercises.

 - Severe liver problems: Sometimes, the functions of the liver are impeded to the point that the organ becomes susceptible to other issues and infections.

-- Neurological problems: The virus can eventually cause problems such as meningitis and delirium and in severe cases even coma.
+- Neurological problems: The virus can eventually cause problems such as meningitis, delirium, and in severe cases, even coma.

 - Pneumonia: Severe cases of mono can cause intestinal pneumonia.

 - Anemia: The red blood cells may be affected, leading to anemia.